 DIY Bird feeder/Bird house

-You don’t require much for a bird house or feeder, most of the wood can be found in many of the above mentioned kits.
+You don’t require much for a bird house or feeder, most of the wood can be found in many of the above-mentioned kits.
+But other than the wood piece of the right size, you might want to have a protective finish and acrylic paint for customization for that extra touch.

 DIY Wooden Picture Frame

-Using wood items included in the box with some glue and maybe a peg (if you intend to place it on a table), you have all the things you need for an easy and basic homemade wooden picture frame.
+Using wood pieces with some glue and maybe a peg (if you intend to place it on a table), you have all the things you need for an easy and basic homemade wooden picture frame.

 DIY Crayon/Pen Holder